We discuss if Phase I ESA's include environmental compliance reports.

 When people hear hazardous materials, they usually think of things like asbestos or lead paint, and often ask if a Phase I looks for those things.
 The short answer is no, a Phase I done by the books does not include any sort of testing or inspection for lead, mold, or asbestos.
 If a Phase I provider seems ample evidence of one of those items, they may make a note about it in their report, but are not required to at all.
 An environmental professional, assuming they're preforming a Phase I in accordance with the ASTM standard, won't go out of their way looking for those items.
 Read more about that topic in our article: Phase I ESA, Lead, Mold & Asbestos Inspections as well as our articles specially on What a Phase I Environmental Site Assessment covers? and Is a mold inspection included in a Phase I ESA?

 Environmental compliance means a business is in compliance with the environmental rules, laws, and regulations that impact that particular business or facility.
 When someone wants to conduct environmental due diligence on a business's operations or facilities, sometimes they are in fact referring to their level of compliance with regards to environmental regulations.
 This can be done through limited evaluations, or thorough and detailed environmental audits.
-Our article What is an Environmental Audit? goes over the topic in more detail.
+Our article What is an Environmental Audit? goes over the topic in more detail, and Do I need an Environmental Audit touches on why

 Does a Phase I ESA include an environmental audit or environmental compliance evaluation?